-Austin SCBWI’s 2018 Writers & Illustrators Working Conference Saturday schedule consists of keynotes and panels for all attendees, plus breakouts geared to more individual needs.
+Austin SCBWI’s 2019 Writers & Illustrators Working Conference Saturday schedule consists of keynotes and panels for all attendees, plus breakouts geared to more individual needs.
 Each breakout period has two writer sessions, one illustrator session and one professional development session.
 You do not have to pre-register for the breakouts.
-You can view the full bios on all our speakers here, and you can register for the conference here.
-Got questions?
+You can view the full bios on all our speakers here, and click on their names below to read their Q&As.
+Register for the conference here.
+Need a place to stay or got questions?
 Read our FAQ.

 8:30 – 8:40 Welcome announcements